-In Part A, approximately 600 participants will be randomized in a 1:1:1 ratio into 1 of 3 treatment groups.
-In Part B, up to approximately 1000 participants may be assigned into a single treatment group.
+In Part A, approximately 400 participants will be randomized in a 1:1 ratio into 1 of 2 treatment groups.
+In Part B, up to approximately 5600 participants may be assigned to 1 of 2 treatment groups.
 Rescreening may occur at the investigator's discretion.